Download document: Towards a suicide-safer internet

 Samaritans is calling on the Government to:

-Action Needed: Unfortunately another change the Government is proposing is to remove any requirement for online platforms to tackle content that’s harmful, but not actually illegal.
+Action Needed: Unfortunately, the Government has removed any requirement for online platforms to tackle content that’s harmful, but not actually illegal.

 “It’s fantastic to see the Government has heeded our calls to criminalise encouraging self-harm online.
 This is a big step forward in making the internet a safer place for everyone; however, tackling illegal suicide and self-harm content in the Online Safety Bill is only half the job.
 It’s vital that dangerous content that is still legal but incredibly harmful is regulated through the law and keeps people of all ages protected.”